remarshal-project/remarshal/README.md

 ### Wrappers

 The arguments `--wrap` and `--unwrap` are available to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML if the top-level element of the data is not of a dictionary type (i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
-You can not represent such data as TOML directly; the data must be wrapped in a dictionary first.
+You cannot represent such data as TOML directly; the data must be wrapped in a dictionary first.
 Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, "someKey", with the input data as its value.
 The flag `--unwrap someKey` does the opposite: only the value stored under the key "someKey" in the top-level dictionary element of the input data is converted to the target format and output; the rest of the input is ignored.
 If the top-level element is not a dictionary or does not have the key "someKey", `--unwrap someKey` causes an error.